webhintio/hint/docs/user-guide/rules/meta-viewport.md

   * `width=device-width`

-    * `device-width` will make the page match the screen's width in device-independent pixels, allowing its content to reflow to match different screen sizes.
+    * `device-width` will make the page match the screen’s width in device-independent pixels, allowing its content to reflow to match different screen sizes.